c10coding/corelib/README.md

 # CoreLib
-An libary that can assist you in whatever spigot plugin you are developing
+A libary that can assist you in whatever spigot plugin you are developing

 ## How to use it
 ### Maven